tanishq-rathod/Marketplace_analytics_olist/README.md

 **Retention is the problem, not acquisition.**

-Only 3.12% of customers ever come back for a second order.
-I checked this three ways because the number seemed too low to be real:
+Barely any customers place a second order.
+That seemed off, so I looked at it a few different ways:

 - Repeat purchase rate: **3.12%**
-- Cohort retention: **0.48%** active one month after first purchase, **0.04%** by month twelve
+- Cohort retention: **0.48%** active a month after first purchase, down to **0.04%** by month twelve
-- RFM segmentation: **~60%** of customers sit in At-Risk or Lost; Champions are **1.3%**
+- RFM segmentation: about **60%** of customers fall into At-Risk or Lost

-All three agree.
-Olist isn't losing customers slowly — most never return at all.
-Every real of revenue growth has to come from someone new.

-**Delivery is what breaks satisfaction.**
+They all point the same way.
+This isn't slow churn — most people just don't come back.
+Which means growth depends entirely on new customers.

+**So why don't they come back?**

+The data can't fully answer that, but one thing stands out: delivery.
+A late order is the most obvious bad first impression here, and it clearly drags down how people rate the purchase.

 | Delivery outcome | Avg review |
 |---|---|